Sep. 7, 2013 at 6:58 AM ET

 Everyone knows that fall is harvest time, and that goes for hops as well — over 90 percent of the world’s supply is harvested between the beginning of September and the end of October.
 While most of these hops are destined to be dried and frozen, a growing number of brewers are taking them fresh from the fields and crafting harvest ales, which capture the essence of these flavorful little flowers while they’re still brimming with tasty resin.

 Also look out for Flying Dog Secret Stash Harvest Ale.
-This year’s edition will be a 5.5 percent ABV Belgian ale brewed with locally-grown raw wheat and Cascade, Chinook, Centennial and Magnum hops.
+This year’s edition will be a 5.5 percent ABV Belgian ale brewed with locally grown raw wheat and Cascade and Chinook hops.

-Sixpoint Autumnation changes every year as well, and this year, the brewery invited its fans to choose which fresh hop to feature.
+Sixpoint Autumnation changes every year as well, and for 2013, the brewery invited its fans to choose which fresh hop to feature.
 The winner was Mosaic, a versatile hop variety that can provide a host of different flavors depending on how the brewer uses it.
 Sixpoint promises a well-balanced 6.7 percent ABV ale featuring tastes of citrus, pine, stone fruit and berries.

 Whether you explore Oktoberfests, pumpkin beers or ever-changing harvest ales, it’s nice to know that fall can still be a season bursting with possibilities, long after your school days are over.
 And who knows — maybe you’ll run into that old flame from homeroom singing along to “Ein Prosit” in a beer tent somewhere.